serenayj/nlp_lab/content/authors/he/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:

+education:
+  courses:
+    - course: PhD in Computer Science
+      institution: Utah State University
+      year: 2024
+    - course: MS in Electrical and Computer Engineering
+      institution: State University of New York at Binghamton
+      year: 2020
+    - course: BE in Mechanical Engineering
+      institution: China University of Petroleum
+      year: 2016

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons